 Attributing recent changes in the methane budget, and the associated impact on its growth rate, to specific natural or anthropogenic causes is essential for climate change mitigation.
 The impact of climatic variability on methane emissions is particularly important to assess the potential for CH4 release under future climate scenarios (e.g., from permafrost and wetland environments, as well as gas hydrates) in a reinforcing feedback.
-Atmospheric methane mixing ratios mole fractions [CH4] have increased by 140% over preindustrial levels (MacFarling Meure et al., 2006).
-The associated increase in radiative forcing makes CH4 the second-most important anthropogenic greenhouse gas (Shindell et al., 2009).
-The long-term [CH4] increase until the late 1990s can be attributed to increasing emissions from fossil fuel production (Ferretti et al., 2005; Schaefer et al., 2016), as well as sources from agriculture (enteric fermentation in livestock, rice production), waste management and anthropogenic burning (van Aardenne et al., 2001; Saunois et al., 2016).
+Atmospheric methane mole fractions [CH4] have increased by 140 % over pre-industrial levels (MacFarling Meure et al., 2006).
+The associated increase in radiative forcing makes CH4 the second most important anthropogenic greenhouse gas (Shindell et al., 2009).
+The long-term [CH4] increase until the late 1990s can be attributed to increasing emissions from fossil fuel production (Ferretti et al., 2005; Schaefer et al., 2016), as well as sources from agriculture (enteric fermentation in livestock, rice production), waste management, and anthropogenic burning (van Aardenne et al., 2001; Saunois et al., 2016).
 After a plateau in the early 2000s, [CH4] has been rising again since 2007.
-The signature of stable carbon isotopes in atmospheric methane ($\delta^{13}CH_4$) is Considering recent reconstructions of methane's dominant atmospheric sink, i.e. the hydroxyl radical OH, we consider it likely that increasing emissions contribute to (Rigby et al., 2017), if not dominate (Naus et al., 2018), the [CH4] rise.
-If so, the methane source type that varied can be investigated with measurements of stable carbon isotope ratios in atmospheric methane (δ^{13} CH4).
-The latter are influenced by the relative source contributions from 13C-depleted biogenic, 13C-rich pyrogenic, and thermogenic methane with intermediate δ^{13} C. Studies show Isotope studies suggest that biogenic methane sources make either a dominant (Schaefer et al., 2016; Nisbet et al., 2016) or a-strong (Worden et al., 2017) contribution to the recent [CH4] rise.
-Biogenic methane comes predominantly from wetlands and agriculture.
-Schaefer et al. (2016) suggested agriculture as the more likely cause, primarily because satellite data place the increased emissions in Southeast Asia, India and China (Houweling et al., 2014).
-However, this geographic footprint from an inversion of satellite data is also consistent with fluxes from one particular wetland emissions model (Houweling et al., 2014).
-Other studies also assume a stronger role of wetlands due to drier conditions during the plateau years (Bousquet et al., 2006) and higher wetland emissions afterwards, which are attributed to a switch to predominant La Niña conditions around 2007 (Bousquet et al., 2011; Nisbet et al., 2016).
-La Niña is the cold phase of El Niño - Southern Oscillation (ENSO) cycles, which have a strong impact on precipitation anomalies in tropical regions (Ropelewski and Halpert, 1987; Lyon and Barnston, 2005) (Fig.1) that are key source areas for methane production from wetlands and biomass burning (Kirschke et al., 2013).
-ENSO impacts are strongest in the tropics, generally from December to February.
-During El Niño (La Niña) events in the December to February period, it tends to be drier (wetter) in the Indonesian region, north-east Brazil and south-eastern Africa, whereas it tends to be wetter (drier) in the southern USA and Mexico, eastern China and Taiwan, and east-central Africa (Fig. 1).
-During El Niño (La Niña) events in the June to August period, it tends to be drier (wetter) in the Indonesian region, central America and India.
+Considering recent reconstructions of methane's dominant atmospheric sink, i.e. the hydroxyl radical OH, we consider it likely that increasing emissions contribute to (Rigby et al., 2017), if not dominate (Naus et al., 2018), the [CH4] rise.
+If so, the methane source type that varied can be investigated with measurements of stable carbon isotope ratios in atmospheric methane ( $\delta^{13}$ CH4).
+The latter are influenced by the relative source contributions from C-depleted biogenic, C-rich pyrogenic, and thermogenic methane with intermediate $\delta^{13}$ C. Isotope studies suggest that biogenic methane sources make either a dominant (Schaefer et al., 2016; Nisbet et al., 2016)